 Hazardous gases must be dispensed using systems that are properly cleaned and compatible with the gas in use.
 Burst pressure of tubing and piping must exceed the maximum pressure on the second stage regulator.
-Exceptions to this requirement may be made for short sections of tubing when it and the compressed gas cylinder are completely enclosed in a fume hood and low pressures and flow rates are used.
+Exceptions to this requirement may be made for short sections of tubing when it, and the compressed gas cylinder, are completely enclosed in a fume hood and low pressures and flow rates are used.
 Tubing and piping used with flammable gases may not be combustible.

 A purge assembly is a valving system that permits the flushing of the regulator and delivery tubing with inert gas.